 Serves as an additional investment vehicle

 Life insurance is mainly a financial tool for securing the future of your loved ones.
 The payout can help them to live comfortably after you are gone.
-However, cash value life insurance serves an additional purpose.
-It also acts as an investment vehicle.
+However, cash value life insurance also serves as an investment vehicle.

 If you are a high-net-worth individual and have exhausted traditional investment vehicles, a cash value policy can help you create a financial safety net for your family and grow your wealth on a tax-deferred basis.